backstage/backstage/docs/cli/commands.md

 ## build-workspace

-Builds a temporary dist workspace from the provided packages
+Builds a mirror of the workspace using the packaged production version of each package.
+This essentially calls `yarn pack` in each included package and unpacks the resulting archive in the target `workspace-dir`.

 ```text
 Usage: backstage-cli build-workspace [options] <workspace-dir>